 ups.exe

-Manage uninterruptible power supplies (UPS) connected to computers
+Manage uninterruptible power supplies (UPS) connected to your computer

 wins.exe

-Provides NetBIOS name services for TCP/IP clients that register and resolve NetBIOS-type names
+Provide NetBIOS name service for TCP/IP customers who register and resolve NetBIOS-type names

 ntfrs.exe maintains file synchronization of file directory contents between multiple servers

-RsSub.exe controls the media used to store data remotely
+RsSub.exe controls media used to store data remotely

-dfssvc.exe manages logical volumes distributed over a LAN or WAN
+dfssvc.exe manages logical volumes distributed on LANs or WANs

-clipsrv.exe supports a "Clipbook Viewer" so that clipped pages can be viewed from a remote clipboard
+clipsrv.exe supports "scrapbook viewer" so that clip pages can be viewed from remote scrapbooks

-msdtc.exe parallel transactions are distributed among more than two databases and message queues.
+msdtc.exe parallel transactions are distributed in more than two databases and message queues.

 File system or other transaction protection resource manager.